sasagawa888/eisl/documents/COMPILER.md

 ### ex3
 The Ackermann function also requires a huge amount of recursive calculations and produces large numbers.
-However, I think that the limit of calculation on a personal computer within practical time is about ack (4,1).
+However, I think that the limit of calculation on a personal computer within practical time is about ack(4,1).
-In this case, the calculation falls within the range of small integers.
+In this case, the calculation is possible within small integer.
-This is also possible by adding type information using the syntax.
+This is also possible by adding type information using "the" syntax.

 ```
 (defun ack (m n)